|John is 68 and Pam is 61||Semi-retired||$20,000||$1,000,000||English Literature Professor|

-Pam has been making contributions to her retirement plan since joining, and has savings in both the TIAA Traditional Annuity and the CREF Stock Account.
+Pam has been making contributions to her retirement plan since joining, and has savings in both a fixed annuity and a variable annuity.

-Pam and John decide to move all of their remaining investment assets to TIAA so an advisor can manage their assets holistically throughout retirement.
+Pam and John decide to move all of their remaining investment assets to a single provider so an advisor can manage their assets holistically throughout retirement.
 Their portfolio seeks to achieve growth above inflation, and it will generate dividend income from certain investments in their portfolio.